If you are not ready to do whatever it takes, do not have Bariatric Surgery. However, if you do, you’ve got to PUT ON YOUR BIG GIRL PANTIES!

 Practice makes perfect

 While I was digesting the idea of bariatric surgery, I read everything I could find regarding surgical outcomes.
 If there were ways for me to make my surgery safer or have it turn out better, I was all over it.
-I wanted the best surgeon; one who had performed the procedure many times, and bariatric surgery was only being done on a large scale in certain regions like California, New York and Florida
+I wanted the best surgeon; one who had performed the procedure many times, and at that time bariatric surgery was only being done on a large scale in certain regions like California, New York and Florida

 Will they be removing anything Mr. Peabody?